 - Less diverse workforce

-PwC research has found that 86% of women look for employers who have robust diversity and inclusion strategies in place.
+PwC research has found that 86% of women look for employers who have robust diversity, equity and inclusion strategies in place.
 This links to the fact that more women than men have caring responsibilities which necessitates remote or hybrid working arrangements.
 Proximity bias which inadvertently penalises remote workers becomes a barrier for employment for those who can’t be physically present in the office.
 This consequently leads to a less diverse workforce.

 - More time for business decisions